Petrochemical

 But there is limited scope for sustainable technologies to play a role in the market for the foreseeable future.

-By 2040, petrochemical feedstock demand is expected to represent a fifth of the demand barrel, rising by just under 6 million bpd from current levels.
+By 2040, petrochemical feedstock demand is expected to represent a fifth of the demand barrel, rising by around 6 million bpd from current levels.

-It is anticipated that petrochemical feedstock demand will rise significantly in Asia by over 3 million bpd to account for 45% of global feedstock consumption.
-It is also expected to rise in North America and the Middle East, with just under 2 million bpd of additional demand from these regions by 2040.
+It is anticipated that petrochemical feedstock demand will rise significantly in Asia by over 3 million bpd to account for 50% of global feedstock consumption.
+It is also expected to rise in North America and the Middle East, with 2 million bpd of additional demand from these regions by 2040.
 New investment for petrochemical facilities has been highest in these three regions with projects strategically located to capture cheap feedstock and market share.
-Asia in particular, has various large projects soon to come online which will increase overall capacity significantly.
+Asia in particular has various large projects soon to come online which will increase overall capacity significantly.

 The use of plastics is embedded in almost every aspect of modern life; it has transformed consumption and supported economic activity; playing a key role in progress, from advances in communication technology through to medical innovation.
-The drive to reduce consumption of this useful and ubiquitous material is based largely on the desire to limit its environmental impact, both its emissions from the use of petroleum-based feedstock, and also the challenge of its disposal.
+The drive to reduce consumption of this useful and ubiquitous material is based largely on the desire to limit its environmental impact, both the emissions that arise as a result of its production – requiring high temperatures to crack and upgrade the molecules – and also the challenge of its disposal.

-Progress in recycling technology will increase capacity, but not to the scale required to significantly impact petrochemical feedstock demand before 2040, when recycled plastics will most likely still represent a relatively small share of total plastic use at an expected 14% of the market.
+Progress in recycling technology is expected to increase capacity, but not to the scale required to materially impact petrochemical feedstock demand before 2040.
+This is further reinforced by policy uncertainty, with negotiations on the UN plastics treaty currently stalled, limiting near-term regulatory impetus for a faster shift in demand.
+As a result, recycled plastics are likely to continue to represent a relatively small share of total plastic use by 2040, at an expected 14% of the market.

 Petrochemical feedstock demand by region